CBIIT/gmb_etl/README.md

 **Documentation Index**

-This is the documentation index for the GMB-ETL
+This is the documentation index for the GMB-ETL.

 - [GMB-ETL.md](docs/GMB-ETL.md)
 - [GMB-ETL-Pipeline.md](docs/GMB-ETL-Pipeline.md)